 More on water conservation

 VU reduces campus water consumption through use of rainwater tanks on Footscray Park and Sunshine campuses for reticulating to bathrooms and for landscape use.
-Our state-of-the-art rainwater harvesting and backwash treatment facility at our Footscray Park Aquatic and Fitness Centre saves approximately 2 million litres of water annually.
-The pool backwash water is filtered and treated for re-use in the pool.
-VU has a treatment plant and backflow protection for laboratories and other potential contamination areas which are tested annually to prevent any potential for pollutants in water waste.
+Our state-of-the-art rainwater harvesting and backwash treatment facility at our Footscray Park Aquatic and Fitness Centre saves approximately 2 million litres of water annually by recycling the water for reuse in the pool.
+Water consumption is reduced by use of rainwater tanks at Footscray Park and Sunshine for reticulating to bathrooms and for landscape use; by reusing bathroom water for our landscaping; and by limiting the use of mains fed sprinklers on campus.

 5 Star Green Buildings